hrt/AnticheatJS/README.md

 # KrunkerMultihack
 http://krunker.io

+Came across the game this morning and quit it this evening:

-Work in progress, use by overriding the js file that is loaded: https://developers.google.com/web/updates/2018/01/devtools#overrides
+Use by overriding the js file that is loaded by using chrome dev tools: https://developers.google.com/web/updates/2018/01/devtools#overrides